ankaAR/bestiario5e/_creatures/wereboar.md

 ***Maul (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño contundente.

 ***Tusks (Boar or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 10 (2d6 + 3) slashing damage.
+Impacto: 10 (2d6 + 3) puntos de daño cortante.
 If the target is a humanoid, it must succeed on a DC 12 Constitution saving throw or be cursed with wereboar lycanthropy.